dcversus/CV/README.md

 > As the __Head of Pontem Wallet__, I led few teams and helped scale our product.
 I hired and built a strong team department, managed partnerships, and streamlined our development process.
 I worked closely with the CTO and CEO to ensure our goals aligned with the company vision.
 My efforts in restructuring the architecture made it easy to add new blockchains quickly, boosting our product's capabilities and reach new audience.

 I used my personal twitter and attract to my DM over 100 people (from 50k views), conducted around 40 interviews, and hired 6 key team members including a head of QA, two team leaders, and senior full-stack developers.
 The hiring process was collaborative and well documented.
 I also mentored new leads, gradually handing over responsibilities and supporting them as they grew into their roles.

-I reached out few CTO from my network to form valuable partnerships.
-These collaborations were crucial for adding user value and generating media buzz, aligning with the CEO's vision.
-I coordinated integration opportunities and timelines to ensure smooth and beneficial partnerships.

 I was actively involved in development, initially handling refactoring and creating the whole app architecture.
 Created parts of the interface to serve as organizational examples for other developers.
 And setting up an independent core with a isolated communication layer.
 Using my past experience, I picked out all the common things from different blockchains, and started development by creating a guide to how to add a new chain.
 Already on top of the guide I am build APIs with a key focus on DX.